 Students travel to Clongowes Wood College, a Jesuit boarding school located in the town of Clane in County Kildare, Ireland.
 As part of this program students stay in the dorms at Clongowes, attend classes with with host students, take part in service opportunities and explore neighboring cities like Dublin.
 This program also includes a reciprocal visit during which participants will host students from Clongowes in their home for 8-10 days.

 Students travel to Leo XIII Insititute, Jesuit secondary school in Milan Italy.
-As part of this program studentslive with host families, attend classes with with host students, and tour MIlan.
-This program also includes a reciprocal visit during which participants will host students from Milan in their home for 12-14 days.
+As part of this program students live with host families, attend classes with host students, and tour MIlan.
+This program also includes a reciprocal visit during which participants will host students from Milan in their home for 10 days.